Table of Contents

 - SQL Database: A fully-managed SQL database engine based on SQL Server Enterprise Edition.
 This option allows us to setup and manage one or more single relational databases hosted in the Azure cloud with a Platform-as-a-Service (PaaS) usage and billing model: more specifically, we can define it a Database-as-a-Service (DBaaS) approach.
 This option provides built-in high availability, intelligence, and management, hence being great for those who wants a versatile solution without the hassle of having to configure, manage and pay a whole server host.

 - SQL Managed Instance: A dedicated SQL Managed Instance on Azure, a scalable database service providing near 100% compatibility with a standard SQL Server instance, featuring a Infrastructure as a Service (IaaS) usage and billing model.
-This option provides all of the PaaS benefits of the previous one (SQL Database) but adds some additional infrastructure-related capabilities, such as: native virtual network (VNet), custom private IP addresses, multiple databases with shared resources, and so on.
+This option provides all of the PaaS benefits of the previous one (SQL Database) but adds some additional features and capabilities, such as: Linked Servers, Service Brokers, Database Mail, full Azure Virtual Network support, multiple databases with shared resources, and so on.

 SQL Virtual Machine: A fully-managed SQL Server consisting of a Windows or Linux Virtual Machine with a SQL Server instance installed on top of it.
 This approach, which also adopts a Infrastructure as a Service (IaaS) usage and billing model, offer full administrative control over the whole SQL Server instance and the underlying OS, thus being the most complex and customizable one.
 The most significant difference from the other two options (SQL Database and SQL Managed Instance) is that SQL Server VMs also allow full control over the database engine: we can choose when to start maintenance/patching, change the recovery model, pause/start the service, and so on.